-Duplicate sample or matrix spike sample 10% Within ±30% RPD

-Interference check As required (a) Dilution test: Select typical sample with concentration 25 times the MDL.
+Duplicate sample or matrix spike sample 10% Within $\pm 30\%$ RPD concentration 25 times the MDL.
 Dilute sample 5 times.
 The concentration of the undiluted sample and 5 times the concentration of the diluted sample must be within 10%.
 If > 10% or all samples are below 10 times the MDL, then proceed to